Meet us at ShopTalk Europe, Booth L46

 Why Should SaaS Companies Invest in SEO for Their Websites?

-Most of these tools pull their answers from existing online content.
-So when your pages are optimized and backed by credible links, your product becomes more visible in those results too.
+The thing is, AI search tools like Perplexity and ChatGPT search the web to build their responses.
+So when your pages are optimized and have strong authority, you’re more likely to get cited in those AI answers too.
 That said, here are a few benefits that SEO offers and why big SaaS brands keep investing in it:

 Lower Customer Acquisition Costs

-Clicks in SaaS rarely come cheap, and depending entirely on paid channels can quickly drain budgets.
-Luckily, SEO offers a different dynamic.
-Once your pages are optimized and supported with trusted links, they keep attracting qualified traffic without repeat spending.
+Once your pages are optimized and supported with trusted links, they keep attracting qualified traffic without repeat spending on paid ads.
 Moreover, data shows that SEO brings an ROI of around 702% and drives more than half of the total revenue in SaaS.

 Improve Your SaaS SEO with SeoProfy